 Southwest Airlines

-Elliott Investment Management Pressure
+Elliott Investment Management's Influence

 Negative